daviddetorres/jscumm/docs/Creating_scenes.md

 To do so, we have to open the XML editor, select the object and make two things:
 - Add a new field 'class' and give it the value 'character_button'.
 This will tell the GUI that this area has a character behaviour configured in the JSON file.
-- Add a new field 'character' and give it the value of the character_id.
+- Add a new field 'character_id' and give it the value of the character_id.
 This will be the same ID used in the field ID of this character in the JSON scene configuration file.

 ## Some tips and advises

+:pencil2: Pen and paper before keyboard.

+Always write first the script of your game before drawing or coding anything.
+Use notebooks, post-its, white-boards, graphs...
+This is the stage to make changes.

+Once you start to code and draw, changing the flow of the game, introducing a new character, a new dialog, a new item to take or to leave can mean hours of work to be remade.

 :sunglasses: The default actions are your friends.